itanev/itanev.github.io/_posts/2014-09-05-jekyll-the-engine-behind-my-blog.md

 title: Jekyll - The engine behind my blog
 description: "In this post I will explain what is Jekyll and some of its basics."
 modified: 2014-09-05
-tags: [jekyll, blog, engine, parser, github pages]
+tags: [Jekyll, Blog, Engine, Parser, GitHub pages]
 image:
   feature: abstract-3.jpg
 comments: true